-I get a lot of feedback from new writers who want to write an information eBook.
-This can be a great way of sharing your knowledge around a particular topic.
-And done right, you can even make regular recurring income from your little information eBook.
+I get a lot of questions from new writers who want to write an information eBook but don’t know how to go about it.
+This can be a great way of sharing your knowledge around a particular topic and done the right way, you may even make some regular recurring income from your little info eBook.

-One thing you should keep well clear of is the temptation to write your info eBook using PLR articles.
-PLR stands for Private Label Rights.
+One thing you should resist is the temptation to write your info eBook using PLR articles (Private Label Rights).
 There are numerous sites on the internet that for a small fee give you access to huge libraries of pre-written content on just about every topic.
 The model is to use a little keyword research, identify a topic that gets a lot of organic search then buy a few PLR articles on that topic to form the basis of your book.
 Slap a cover on it and voila, instant book.
 Buying PLR rights gives you the right to use the content however you want.
 You can even put your name on it, as author.

 1: PLR is poorly written and very generic.

 Of course it’s possible to rewrite and just use the bare bones, but why bother?
 If you take your self seriously as a writer, you couldn’t possibly be happy putting your name to something that exists in a thousand or more versions under a thousand different names.
 Because it’s not really writing.
 It’s renaming.